-However, if it smells acrid or horrid then something might have gone wrong.
+However, if you notice that it smells acrid or horrid then something might have gone wrong.
 It may be either the mixture is too wet or the container is not airtight.
 In this case, start over and get a new batch going.

 If the bokashi turns out good, you can take it out and spread it thinly on a surface to dry.

-When dried, store it in an airtight container.
+When dried, store the bokashi bran in an airtight container.
 The bran will be good for up to 2 years.

 Be sure to dehydrate it in a good clean place, so other contamination won't affect your bran.

-When taken out to use, the moisture + some heat will wake the microbes up.
+When taken out to use, the moisture + some heat will wake the microbes up again

 With the bokashi bran made, you can take some to use for your next gardening needs.